Ouranosinc/pavics-sdi/_sources/index.rst.txt

 PAVICS is a research platform dedicated to climate analysis and visualization.
 It bundles data search, analytics and visualization services.
+PAVICS is developped by Ouranos, CRIM and the `birdhouse`_ community and been funded by the `CANARIE`_ research software program.

 Documentation structure
 -----------------------